 Under Florida law, you get some time to pay off the tax debt after the lien sale.
-This will prevent a tax deed sale and is called “redeeming” the property.
+This process is called "redeeming" the property and will stop a tax deed sale from happening.

-You get at least two years after the tax lien sale to redeem the property before it is sold at a tax deed sale.

-How the lien purchaser initiates a tax deed sale.
-The purchaser must wait two years from April 1 of the year that the tax certificate is issued before he or she submits an application for a tax deed to the tax collector (Fla.
+You get at least two years after the tax lien sale to redeem the property before it's sold at a tax deed sale.
+That’s because the lien purchaser must wait two years from April 1 of the year that the tax certificate is issued before submitting an application for a tax deed to the tax collector.
+(Fla.
 Stat. § 197.502).
-This triggers a tax deed sale.
+The application triggers a tax deed sale.

-When your right to redeem ends.
-If the purchaser applies for a tax deed before the certificate expires, the clerk of the circuit court will hold a tax deed sale.
-The home is sold at a public auction to the highest bidder (Fla.
+So long as the purchaser applies for a tax deed before the certificate expires, the clerk of the circuit court will hold a tax deed sale.
+The home is sold at a public auction to the highest bidder.
+(Fla.
 Stat. § 197.502).
-You can redeem up until:

-To redeem the property, you’ll have to pay the face amount of the tax certificate along with interest and costs (Fla.
+To redeem the property, you’ll have to pay the face amount of the tax certificate along with interest and costs.
+(Fla.
 Stat. § 197.472).

-Even though Florida gives you at least two years to redeem your home before it is sold at a tax deed sale, in most cases, it is better to take action before the tax collector sells the lien to try to make your taxes more affordable.
-For example, you could:
+Even though you’ll get some time to redeem your Florida home before losing it to a tax deed sale, in most cases, it's better to take action earlier to try to make your taxes more affordable.
+For instance, before you fall behind in your taxes, you could: